What is cholera vaccine?

 Because the cholera vaccine is not absorbed into the bloodstream, it is not expected to be harmful to an unborn baby if you receive the vaccine during pregnancy.
 However, avoid receiving a cholera vaccine within 7 days before your expected delivery date.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of cholera vaccine on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of cholera vaccine on the baby.

 Because the cholera vaccine is not absorbed into the bloodstream, it is not expected to be harmful to a nursing baby.